Naman-Agrawal19/youtube_comments_sentiment_analysis/README.md

 ---

+## What Can Be Improved

+- **Language-Specific Models:**
+  Currently, the pipeline uses a single model for all comments.
+In the future, you can improve accuracy by automatically detecting the language of each comment and routing it to a dedicated model for Hindi, English, or Hinglish.
+For example, use a robust English sentiment model for English comments and a Hindi model for Devanagari-script comments.

+- **Question Answering on Comments:**
+  You can add a feature to ask questions about the comments, such as "What are the most common complaints?" or "Summarize the positive feedback."
+This can be implemented using extractive or abstractive question-answering models from Hugging Face.

+- **Topic Modeling:**
+  Add topic modeling to discover common themes in the comments.

+- **User Interaction:**
+  Allow users to filter, search, or highlight comments by sentiment, length, or keywords.

+- **Model Comparison:**
+  Add a feature to compare the performance of different sentiment models on your dataset.
+---

 ## Notes

 - The `raw_files_not_to_use/` folder contains exploratory and experimental scripts which do not affect the project pipeline.
 The main pipeline is in `src/`.